linode/apl-docs/docs/apps/keycloak.md

 To create users in Keycloak, follow these steps:

 1. Open the Keycloak app
-2. Click on "Administration Console"
+2. Click on `Administration Console`
-3. Login with admin credentials (using `admin` user and password provided in the installer log or the `otomi.adminPassword` provided in the initial values)
+3. Login with admin credentials (using `otomi-admin` user and password provided in the installer log or the `otomi.adminPassword` provided in the initial values)
-4. Select the "Otomi" realm
+4. Select the `Otomi` realm
-5. Click on "Users" then "Add user"
+5. Click on `Users` then `Create user`
-6. Fill in a user name in the "Username" field
+6. Fill in a user name in the `Username` field
-7. Fill in your email address in the "Email" field
+7. Fill in your email address in the `Email` field
-8. Select the "otomi-admin" group
+8. Select `Email verified`
-9. Click on "Save"
+9. Click `Join Groups`
+10. Add the user to the required group (Team)
+11. Click `Create`
-10. Choose the "Credentials" tab and then fill in a password for this user
+10. Choose the `Credentials` tab and then `Set password`
+11. Fill in a password
+12. Optional: Make te password `Temporary`.
+This requires the user to change the password at the first login
-11. Click on "Set Password"
+13. Click on "Save"
+14. Click `Save password`